telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 [Top](#top)

 ## Timing Statistics Semaphore
-The *timing statistics semaphore* resides in `lib/common/sem.cpp` and its semaphore variable is called `timeStatSem`.
+The *timing statistics semaphore* resides in `lib/common/sem.cpp` and its semaphore variable is `timeStatSem`.
 The functions to take/give the semaphore are `timeStatSemTake()` and `timeStatSemGive()`.

-Timing Statistics were invented as a tool to detect bottlenecks in run-time and as system-calls are used to measure time, this impacts the performance of Orion so it has been made optional, by default OFF but can be turned ON using the [CLI parameter](../admin/cli.md) `-statTiming`.
+Timing Statistics were invented as a tool to detect bottlenecks in run-time but as system-calls are used to measure time, this impacts the performance of Orion so it has been made optional, by default OFF but can be turned ON using the [CLI parameter](../admin/cli.md) `-statTiming`.

 The statistics measurements are collected by the function `requestCompleted()` in `lib/rest/rest.cpp` and put together in `lib/common/statistics.cpp`, function `renderTimingStatistics()`.
-These both functions use the semaphore, obviously.
+Both these functions use the semaphore, obviously.
 It is not used anywhere else.

 [Top](#top)

 ## Mongo connection pool semaphores
 Orion implements a [pool for connections to the database](mongoBackend.md#connection-pool-management), and this pool needs protection by a semaphore to obtain/release connections.

 Actually, two semaphores are used.
-The variables holding these two semaphores are called:
+The variables holding these two semaphores are:

 * `connectionPoolSem`
 * `connectionSem`